The following Environment practice note provides comprehensive and up to date legal information covering:

 An air conditioning system is a combination of all the components required to provide a form of air treatment in which the temperature is controlled or can be lowered, and includes systems which combine such air treatment with the control of ventilation, humidity and air cleanliness.

-Where it is possible to control the temperature of more than one individual air conditioning unit in a building by a single person, each unit shall be considered
+Where it is possible to control the temperature of more than one individual air conditioning unit in a building by a single person, each unit

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.